I have interviewed numerous young men and women over the years, so there’s not much I haven’t heard.

 I have listened to unbelievable stories about past jobs, heard gossip about former and present co-workers and have learned of nightmares about crazy bosses.

-But even with all the comments and stories communicated from interviewees, I believe the worst statement a young professional can make during an interview is one I actually hear over and over again from intelligent and qualified individuals.
+But even with all the comments and stories communicated from interviewees, I believe the worst answer a young professional can make during an interview is one I actually hear over and over again from intelligent and qualified individuals.

 To be clear, this statement doesn’t come from the recent college graduate interviewing for their first job out of school.